Mallory Deluce: Canada Winter Games

 At the 2007 Canada Winter Games, she captained Team Ontario to a gold medal.
-In a game versus Newfoundland at the Canada Winter Games (March 5, 2007), Deluce was on a line with Rebecca Johnston and Jenn Wakefield.
+In a game versus Newfoundland at the Canada Winter Games (5 March 2007), Deluce was on a line with Rebecca Johnston and Jenn Wakefield.
 The three combined for 12 points in a 19–0 victory.

 NCAA

 Her freshman year with the Wisconsin Badgers was in 2007–08.
 Her 31 points ranked her ninth in the NCAA in points by a rookie.
 Her 12 goals ranked fifth on the Badgers.
 Deluce played in 39 of 41 games.
-On October 20, she scored a hat trick versus WCHA rival St. Cloud State.
+On 20 October, she scored a hat trick versus WCHA rival St. Cloud State.
 As a rookie, Deluce played in the NCAA championship game.
 The following season, Deluce accumulated 32 points, 12 goals and 20 assists.
 For the season, she had 11 multiple-point games and won the NCAA Frozen Four.

 The 2009–10 season was her junior year and she played in 32 games, compiling 32 points (13 goals and 19 assists).
-She had a multi-goal game against the Providence Friars on November 28, 2009.
-From October 11 to November 7, she had a career-high seven-game point streak.
+She had a multi-goal game against the Providence Friars on 28 November 2009.
+From 11 October to 7 November, she had a career-high seven-game point streak.
 In addition, she ranked second on the team in scoring.

 In 2010–11, Deluce was named an assistant captain.
-On October 1, she earned two points against RPI.
-In a two-game series on December 4 and 5 versus WCHA rival North Dakota, Deluce had three points.
+On 1 October, she earned two points against RPI.
+In a two-game series on 4 and 5 December versus WCHA rival North Dakota, Deluce had three points.

 Hockey Canada

-Deluce was Invited to participate in the 2007 Canadian National Women's Team Fall Festival from September 1–8 in Prince George, British Columbia.
-She was also selected to participate in Hockey Canada's 2010 Summer Strength and Conditioning Camp (from May 25–30).
+Deluce was Invited to participate in the 2007 Canadian National Women's Team Fall Festival from 1–8 September in Prince George, British Columbia.
+She was also selected to participate in Hockey Canada's 2010 Summer Strength and Conditioning Camp (from 25–30 May).
 Deluce won gold at the 2010 MLP Cup in Ravensburg, Germany.
 She repeated the feat at the 2011 MLP Cup in Kreuzlingen, Switzerland.
 Deluce assisted Canada to four shutout wins with five points.
 In March 2011, she was invited to the Canadian national women's ice hockey team selection camp to determine the final roster for the 2011 IIHF Women's World Championships.
-On August 31, 2011, Deluce scored a goal as Canada lost for just the second time in 66 all-time international meetings against Sweden by a 6–4 mark.
+On 31 August 2011, Deluce scored a goal as Canada lost for just the second time in 66 all-time international meetings against Sweden by a 6–4 mark.